 HELP students who want to study full time (more than 16 hours/week) must have an F-1 student visa.
 HELP is authorized to issue the I-20 form required to apply for a student visa.
 Students who enter the U.S. on a B-2 (tourist) visa or WT status (visa waiver) may not study full time at HELP, but may be eligible for part-time study (16 hours or less) incidental to visiting in Hawaii.
 Email us at email@example.com with any questions about this.

 Getting an I-20 form for a student Visa

 After we receive your complete application packet, we will enter you into the SEVIS database and send you an I-20 Form—a U.S. government form for applying for a student visa.
 We will also send you an acceptance letter and other information about studying at HELP.
 We will notify you when we send out your I-20 and if you have not received it within 2-3 weeks, please contact us via email or phone.
 When you receive your I-20 from HELP, check the information, then sign and date the bottom of page 1.
-The SEVIS ID# is in the upper right corner of your I-20.
+The SEVIS ID# is in the upper left corner of your I-20.
 Go to the SEVIS fee website: https://www.fmjfee.com.
 Follow the instructions to pay the $200 SEVIS fee via credit card and print out a receipt.

 Visiting the embassy for a student visa

 You will have to appear at a U.S. embassy or consulate for an in-person interview.
 Go to this website to find the nearest U.S. embassy or consulate: http://www.usembassy.gov.
 Most embassies and consulates allow you to register online for a visa interview and give preference to students.
 Visas can be issued no more than 120 days before you plan to start studying, so do not apply more than 120 days before your study at HELP begins.

 Fill out the visa application form called DS 160.
 You can fill out the application online at: https://ceac.state.gov/genniv/.
 You will need to upload your photo for the application.
 The application fee for the DS 160 is $160.